gVafiaThis/CarDataView/README.md

     - **_Longitudinal/Vertical Misalignment_**, the phone is mounted correctly as far as the lateral forces are concerned, but its 2 other axes are misaligned.
 Needs data from the car being stationary.
     - **_All Axes Misalignment_**, The phone is completely misaligned.
 Needs data from the car being stationary and the car accelerating in a straight line.

-The dashboard plots data from the app [Physics Toolbox Sensor Suite](https://play.google.com/store/apps/details?id=com.chrystianvieyra.physicstoolboxsuite&hl=en&gl=US) and was tested with data gathered from android phones. \
+>The dashboard plots data from the app [Physics Toolbox Sensor Suite](https://play.google.com/store/apps/details?id=com.chrystianvieyra.physicstoolboxsuite&hl=en&gl=US) and was tested with data gathered from android phones.\
-But there shouldn't be an issue with getting the data from an iphone.\
-The  way to mount the phone is with the screen facing upwards, and the top of the phone facing forwards.\ For now, the dashboard properly works with generated using Physics Toolbox, but soon it will work with any .csv with titles.
+>The  way to mount the phone is with the screen facing upwards, and the top of the phone facing forwards.\
+>For now, the dashboard properly works with generated using Physics Toolbox, but soon it will work with any .csv with titles.

-## Detailed Description
-Coming Soon...

-## Upcoming features
-Coming Soon...

 ## How to Run
 Click Green code button and download .zip .
 From there, run the .exe. \